What is Sexual Assault?

 I thought "no," but didn't say it — does that mean it isn't rape?

-Please call us if you think you may have been sexaully assaulted.
+Please call us if you think you may have been sexually assaulted.
 An advocate can provide you with confidential support, options and resources.